The regulator's perspective

 Following the introduction of pension freedoms, the FCA launched the Retirement Outcomes Review to assess how the market has evolved.
 The final report was published in June 2018 and that’s led to a package of proposed remedies to address the concerns identified, including those policy statements listed below.

-To help consumers get more support on their DC pension choices, the government set up Pension Wise, offered by the Money and Pension Service (MaPS) through its MoneyHelper brand.
+To help consumers get more support on their DC pension choices, the government set up Pension Wise, a service provided by MoneyHelper.

 Pension Wise offers people free and impartial guidance about their options and associated risks so they can make informed decisions about accessing their pension funds.